CGSP-6/Quiter/README.md

 - the project link: https://github.com/CGSP-6/Quiter

 - the web site link: https://www.geos.ed.ac.uk/~s2288848/cgsp/Quiter/
+- given that this is a private project now, we don't have a website page probided by github.
 ## Restrictions
 ![the png](./res/img/Website.png)
 we need use pure website development methods.